 NORTH DAKOTA CONFERENCE OF SOCIAL WELFARE, INC.

 Each year the NDCSW selects up to one (1) graduate and ten (10) undergraduate students for up to a $500 scholarship.
 The scholarships are awarded at the annual conference, which is held in September each year.
 The scholarship selection is based on the student's interest in: 1) social welfare reform; 2) advocating for the underprivileged; and 3) being a leader in social welfare issues.
-The student must write an esay of 1000 words or less about their interest in the three areas listed above; why you would like to be a member of the NDCSW; what benefits there are to membership in the NDCSW; what committee you would like to serve on; and, how you would like to or intend to become involved as a member of the NDCSW.
-Students may access the NDCSW website at www.ndscw.org for information on the organizaton and its committees.
-Application forms can be found at the following web site: http://www.ndcsw.org/awards.htm.
+The student must write an essay of 1000 words or less about their interest in the three areas listed above; why you would like to be a member of the NDCSW; what benefits there are to membership in the NDCSW; what committee you would like to serve on; and, how you would like to or intend to become involved as a member of the NDCSW.
+Students may access the NDCSW website at www.ndcsw.org for information on the organization and its committees.
+Application forms can be found at the following web site: www.ndcsw.org/awards.htm.
 Scholarship recipients will attend the fall conference late in September to receive their award.
 Deadline for submission of this scholarship is March 31st.